HEALTH REGULATIONS

 - It is recommended that passengers are up to date on routine vaccinations including diphtheria-pertussis-tetanus (DPT), measles-mumps-rubella (MMR), polio, shingles, varicella (chickenpox), and yearly flu shots.

-- A hepatitis B vaccination is recommended.
+- A hepatitis B vaccination is recommended for unvaccinated passengers younger than 60 years old.

 - A rabies vaccination is recommended only for passengers working directly with wildlife.